Lawson schemes for highly oscillatory stochastic differential equations and conservation of invariants: Numerical examples

-where the non-linearities are scaled to ensure that the highly oscillatory parts come from the linear terms.
-As in the rigid body case, we will now vary $\omega$ and $\sigma$ to investigate how the schemes respond to highly oscillatory parts in the drift and / or diffusion terms on both the short and long term.
+thus there are two independent diffusion terms, one linear and one non-linear.
+These are scaled to ensure that the highly oscillatory parts come from the linear terms.
+As in the rigid body case, $\omega$ and $\sigma$ vary to investigate how the schemes respond to highly oscillatory parts in the drift and / or diffusion terms.
+The experiment setup is as for the stochastic rigid problem: \begin{enumerate}[(a)] \item Equal contribution from drift and diffusion: The parameters used in the experiments are $\omega=\sigma\in\{1,5,10\}$, \item Small linear diffusion: The parameters are $\sigma=0.3$, and $\omega\in\{1,10,50\}$. \end{enumerate}